mcolyer/home-assistant-compool/README.md

 2. Go to "Integrations"
 3. Click the three dots in the top right corner
 4. Select "Custom repositories"
-5. Add `https://github.com/mcolyer/home-assistant-dropcountr` as an Integration
+5. Add `https://github.com/mcolyer/home-assistant-compool` as an Integration
-6. Search for "DropCountr" and install
+6. Search for "Compool" and install
 7. Restart Home Assistant

 ### Manual Installation

-1. Copy the `custom_components/dropcountr` folder to your Home Assistant `custom_components` directory
+1. Copy the `custom_components/compool` folder to your Home Assistant `custom_components` directory
 2. Restart Home Assistant
 3. Add the integration through the UI